fulviodenza/notion-echo/README.md

 We welcome contributions of all kinds from the community.
 If you're interested in helping improve notion-echo Bot.

+## Next features
+- Buttons with flows
+- Storage not depending on telegram but relying on ourself, so that the issue for docs visualization in notion is not broken
+- Monitoring (Prometheus)
+- Send commands and arguments in different messages
+- Switch default pages
+- Create a default page if unset into the Database
+- Save new notes formats

 ## Known issues
 - use buttons to create a flow
 - transcribe markdown